 Bomb Squad (EOD)

 The Marion County Sheriff’s Office Bomb Squad is one of the oldest specialty units in the agency and is one of the Regional Response Teams for the State of Florida.
-Due to our participation as a regional response team and Sheriff Dean’s strong involvement in the Regional Task Force, the Bomb Squad has obtained the most modern equipment available.
+Due to our participation as a regional response team, the Bomb Squad has obtained the most modern equipment available.

 The Marion County Sheriff’s Office Bomb Squad responds to a variety of calls including; specific bomb threats, suspicious package/device calls, demolition and disposal of explosives, citizen demonstrations, clandestine drug labs, hazardous materials calls, “white powder” calls, and provides the squad’s robot for assistance on SWAT calls.
 The Marion County Sheriff’s Office Bomb Squad also covers areas of Levy and Putnam County as their primary bomb squad and backs up all surrounding counties.